 - 1. Grab the latest tarball for Dashkiosk from GitHub. - 2.
 Install Node.js and optionally npm.
-Currently, Dashkiosk works with both Node.js 0.10.x and 0.12.x.
+Currently, Dashkiosk works with Node.js 0.12.x or more recent.
 If the version available in your distribution is not up-to-date, have a look at how to install Node.js via the package manager before trying to build from the sources. - 3.
 Install bower and grunt, two package managers for Javascript with the following command: